Famous lor mee stalls

 Tel: 9383 1458

 Image credit: @oliverchionh

-Zhi Xiang Special Lor Mee legit serves a special bowl of lor mee.
-Aside from the usual ingredients of fish cake and more, every bowl of their lor mee also comes with a side of deep-fried shredded yam bits for you to pour over.
-The yam bits add a much-needed crunch and scrumptious fragrance to the starchy goodness.
-With prices starting from $3, this is definitely one lor mee I would travel all the way to Toa Payoh for.
+Zhi Xiang Special Lor Mee legit serves a special take on this noodle dish.
+Aside from the usual ingredients of ngoh hiang, braised egg, and more, every bowl also comes with a side of deep-fried shredded yam bits for you to pour over.
+The yam bits add a much-needed crunch and scrumptious fragrance to the starchy gravy.
+With prices starting at $3, this is definitely something I would travel all the way to Toa Payoh for.

 Address: Blk 93 Toa Payoh Lorong 4, #01-49, Palm Springs Hawker Centre, Singapore 310093